rithvik2607/rithvik2607/README.md

 # Hi There :smile:

-:student: I'm Rithvik, a senior at VIT majoring in CS.
+:student: I'm Rithvik, a Masters Student at North Carolina State University.

 :man_technologist: I'm Interested in Data Structures and Algorithms and Web Development.